Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 FineUp to $75,000 civil penalty

-Applies within 3 miles of MLB stadiums (30,000+ seats) during games: Wrigley Field, Guaranteed Rate Field (White Sox), Soldier Field (Bears)
+Covers airspace within 3 miles of MLB stadiums seating 30,000+.
+In Illinois: Wrigley Field, Rate Field (White Sox), Soldier Field (Bears) during games.
+Applies 1 hour before through 1 hour after game.

 5